kk-digital/kcg-devops-gogs-mirror/README.md

 Available Commands:
-  add                 Add all repositories from a local directory to Gogs clone-local         Clone all repos from GitHub organization into a local directory completion          Generate the autocompletion script for the specified shell create-access-token Create an access token with a user and password create-public-key   Create a public key to use git ssh
+  add                 Add all repositories from a local directory to Gogs clone               Clone all repos from GitHub organization into a local directory completion          Generate the autocompletion script for the specified shell create-access-token Create an access token with a user and password create-public-key   Create a public key to use git ssh